 For many owners, the temptation to go up in power becomes part of the repower decision.
 First, check the boat’s capacity plate for the rated horsepower.
 If the old motors were the maximum horsepower, then that’s the number.
 Do not under any circumstances exceed the USCG rated horsepower.

-It makes no difference of the weight of the new, more powerful engines, is the same as the old engines, horsepower is always the limiting factor.
+It makes no difference if the weight of the new, more powerful engines is the same as the old engines; horsepower is always the limiting factor.

-When 4-stroke engines were introduced in the 1980s they had the advantage of better fuel economy and the disadvantage of higher weight and weak low-end torque.
-But since then many thanks have changed.
+When 4-stroke engines were introduced in the 1980s they had the advantage of better fuel economy and the disadvantages of higher weight and weak low-end torque.
+But since then many things have changed.

 At the same time, 4-stroke engines have become lighter and have improved mid-range torque.
-The Mercury Verado which has a supercharger also can compete with 2-stroke engines on low-end torque.
+The 350-hp Mercury Verado uses a supercharger to compete with 2-stroke engines on low-end torque.

-A single 350 Verado weighs 668 pounds (303 kg) which results in 1.9 pounds (.86 kg) per-hp.
+A single Mercury Verado 350 weighs 668 pounds (303 kg) which results in 1.9 pounds (.86 kg) per hp.
 Factor in the additional weight savings of the missing battery and rigging for the second motor plus the reduced drag from not having the second gearcase in the water and the speed difference would be negligible.
 Fuel consumption might also be improved.

 It would be best to check with the boat manufacturer to make sure that a given model’s transom can handle having that much power bolted to a smaller central location in a large single installation, instead of having it spread across the boat’s stern with twins.
 Additionally, fishermen who run far offshore may still be more comfortable with the redundancy of having the second or third motor to get home.